drcouzelis/smsbackupbackup/README.md

 # SMS Backup+ Backup

-*David Couzelis, 2017*

 ## Background

-There is an outstanding open source application for Android devices called "SMS Backup+" that will automatically upload your SMS (and MMS) to an IMAP server, such as Gmail.
-See here for more information:
+There is an outstanding open source application for Android devices called [SMS Backup+](https://github.com/jberkel/sms-backup-plus) (by Jan Berkel) that will automatically upload your SMS (and MMS) to an IMAP server, such as Gmail.

-**SMS Backup+**, *Jan Berkel*, https://github.com/jberkel/sms-backup-plus

 In addition to having a copy saved online, I also want to be able to have a nicely formatted local copy of my messages (text files, pictures...).
 That's where this software comes in...